-It doesn’t matter how many scouts or college coaches show up to a tournament if they don’t know you’re there.
+It doesn’t matter how many scouts or coaches show up to a tournament–if they don’t know you’re there you won’t be recruited to play in college.
 I remember one summer “showcase” tournament sitting in the bleachers behind home plate, pretty much by myself because it was over 100 degrees and if people couldn’t find shade, they left.
 Why was I still there?
 Since I had a towel to sit on, enough sun screen on to create a peelable layer, and my beat-up sun umbrella, I wasn’t much worse off than had I been in one of few pathetic shade spots near the dugout.

 After the game started, a man wearing a generic baseball hat and carrying a clip board sat down two rows in front of me.
 He was soon joined by a second gentleman wearing a baseball hat with the logo of an area college.
 They started talking.

 Mr. generic hat was a pro scout there to see one of the players on my son’s team pitch.
 Everyone said the kid was good and had all kinds of colleges and pro teams looking at him.
-A lot of parents were excited because they thought it gave their sons a chance to be seen as well.
+A lot of parents were excited.
+They thought it gave their sons a chance to be seen as well and be recruited to play in college.
 Before this game, I couldn’t tell you if the kid was any good since this would the first and only time he showed up to a game for the summer.

 The next inning came up and the player was pulled from right field to pitch.
 He was definitely a level above the pitching I had seen in the tournament so far.
 When he got to the mound, the scout started paying some attention to pitcher.
 And I do mean “some.”
 He didn’t pull out a radar gun and he managed to greet at length another college coach who joined them at this time.
 It was obvious he had seen the kid before and this was just some sort of checkup.